PBearson/ESP32-With-ESP-PROG-Demo/README.md

 <img src="img/Breakpoint.png">

 To show an example of how to modify memory, we are going to enter this loop and change the `i` variable.
 First, place a breakpoint at the beginning of the loop (line 83) by clicking at the left end of the line and a red dot representing the breakpoint shall show up.
-Then presess the *Continue* button.
+Then press the *Continue* button.
 Alternatively, enter the following two commands in the debug console to achieve the same result.

 ```sh
 -exec hb 83